chrisjwaddell/Stooge-CSS/README.md

 View the [Stooge CSS Documentation](https://chrisjwaddell.github.io/Stooge-CSS/index.html) page here.

 ## How Stooge CSS works
 There are two parts to the CSS class name (three if you use units other than *rem*).
-The format is as follows:
+The format is as follows:\
-*property-value*
+`(property name abbreviation)-(value abbreviation)`

-There are two characters representing property so coding it's fast. eg *line-height: 1.25* becomes `lh-125`.
+eg *line-height: 1.25* becomes `lh-125`.
 *border-width: 4.5rem* becomes `bw-45`.

+There are two characters representing a property so coding it's fast.

 ### Property name
 Each CSS property is referred to by it's first two characters.
 If it has two words, it's the initials of those first two words.